tensor-compiler/tensor-compiler.github.io/sdh_documentation/docs/benchmarking.md

 generate code needed for performing the computation before benchmarking starts, letting us measure only the performance of the computation itself.

+!!! warning
+    `pytaco.evaluate` and `pytaco.einsum` should not be used to benchmark TACO's computational performance, since timing those functions will include the time it takes to generate code for performing the computation.

 **The time it takes to construct the initial input tensors should also not be measured**, since again this overhead can often be amortized in practice.
 By default, `pytaco.read` and functions for converting NumPy arrays and SciPy